 In the United States during fiscal year 2023, we contributed to our 401(k) plan on behalf of all eligible employees, including our NEOs, amounts equal to 5% of the employee's eligible compensation, plus matching contributions up to an additional 3%, subject to Internal Revenue Service (IRS), limits.
 For those employees who also participated in the DCP described above, any compensation that was deferred under that plan was not considered eligible compensation for purposes of our company contributions under the 401(k) plan.
-We also provided employees who are eligible to participate in the 401(k) plan but whose compensation is greater than the amount that may be taken into account in any plan year as a result of IRS limits, with a taxable cash payment equal to 8% of the employee's 401(k)-eligible compensation in excess of the IRS limit (TIP Restoration).
+We also provided employees who are eligible to participate in the 401(k) plan but whose compensation is greater than the amount that may be taken into account in any plan year as a result of IRS limits, with a taxable cash payment equal to 8% of the employee's 401(k)-eligible compensation).